Il Borghetto

 Winemaking

 Each block is fermented, pressed, racked and barrel aged separately.
+Although the use of stems varies by vintage, Antonio uses 10-30% whole bunches to enhance aromatic expression and complexity.
 By bottling in Burgundy bottles, the regulations from the Consorzio of Chianti Classico means the wines are declassified to IGP status.

-- Works sustainably and organically although uncertified.
+- Works sustainably and organically along Biodynamic principals.
 Most of the power comes from solar panels.

 - Smale scale production (1600 cases)

-- Treating Sangiovese more like Pinot Noir to explore the untapped potential the wine is fermented in concrete and wins top accolades from the well regarded L'Espresso guide.
+- Treating Sangiovese more like Pinot Noir to explore the untapped potential, the wines win top accolades from the well regarded L'Espresso guide.